minho42/roster-ios-public/README.md

 ## Support

-If you need assistance, have questions, or would like to provide feedback to the author, please use one of the following methods:

-- Email the author: gimbapapps@gmail.com
+Email the author at gimbapapps@gmail.com for any inquiries or to share your feedback.

-Please contact the author if you're concerned about your security.

 ## How to support the author ❤️